theIvanR/SpeakEasy/README.md

-TS++: Thiele–Small Plus Plus

-A modular, open‑source loudspeaker simulation and parameter extraction toolkit.
+# SpeakEasy: A modular, open‑source loudspeaker simulation and parameter extraction toolkit.

-TS++ provides a complete environment for:
+##What can SpeakEasy do?
 - Forward simulation: given T/S parameters (plus extended parameters like voice‑coil inductance and frequency‑dependent radiation), predict SPL, impedance, displacement, and efficiency.
 - Inverse parameter extraction: from a simple electrical impedance measurement (soundcard + series resistor), recover all T/S parameters in one shot.